Cranborne Chase School

+Cranborne Chase School was an independent boarding school for girls and was located in the English counties of Dorset and (later) Wiltshire between 1946 and 1990.

+History

-Cranborne Chase School was an independent boarding school for girls, originally opened in 1946 at Crichel House in the village of Moor Crichel in Dorset.
-In 1961, the school moved to New Wardour Castle near Tisbury in Wiltshire, and extensively renovated the building, which had fallen into a severe state of disrepair.
+Cranborne Chase School opened in 1946 at Crichel House in the village of Moor Crichel in Dorset, England.
+In 1961, the school relocated to New Wardour Castle near Tisbury in Wiltshire and extensively renovated the building, which had fallen into a severe state of disrepair.

-In 1985 there were 130 girls, aged between 11 and 18 years, and 26 teachers at the school.
-The school eventually closed in July 1990.
+In 1985, the school had 130 girls, aged between 11 and 18 years, and 26 teachers.
+The school closed in July 1990.